mateusz0616/SQL-Project/README.md

 - 🗒️ Description: **This project analyzes a dataset of billionaires, exploring wealth distribution, demographics, industries, and global representation.
 The SQL queries provide insights into the richest individuals, industry trends, country-wise distributions, gender breakdowns, and more.**
 - 📕 Key SQL Techniques Used: **Aggregation Functions,Ranking functions,Window functions,Conditional Logic,Joins & Subqueries,Stored Procedures.**
 - 🛠️ Tool: PostgreSQL

+4.🚊 UK train Analysis
+- 3️⃣ This project contains 3 tables: Train,Ticket_info,Customer
+- 📊 This is the first part of the project, the second is the dashboard at Tableau.
+- 🗒️ Description: **This project provides insights that can help railway companies improve efficiency, increase revenue, and enhance customer satisfaction.**
+- 📕 Key SQL Techniques Used: **Basic Queries,Joins Queries,CASE Statements,CTEs,Window Functions,Analytics Functions,Advanced Joins,Views,Stored Procedures**
+- 🛠️ Tool: MySQL